briankeegan/present-recollection/README.md

 ### Difficulties
-  -  Some of the biggest challenges where using bootstrap in a dynamically created enviorment.
+  -  Some of the biggest challenges where using bootstrap in a dynamically created environment.
   - With help (see credit below!)
 I was able to overcome most of the problems but the popover issue took me a very long time.

 ### Future iterations